-... justified by works... (be legally acquitted; be pronounced and treated as righteous) When one compares the lexical use of the word in the Scriptures, it becomes clear how Paul could use this term in one way (forensic sense of "made righteous") and James in another

-(shown to be righteous by one's godly living; vindication).
+... justified by works... (be legally acquitted; be pronounced and treated as righteous).
+It becomes clear how Paul could use this term in one way (forensic sense of "made righteous") and James in another (shown to be righteous by one's godly living; vindication).
 The term is fluid enough to allow both.
 Paul says that Abraham was justified by faith when he believed God's promise that he would have a child, in spite of all appearances to the contrary.
 Abraham believed God and was called a believer before he did any works.
 Paul uses Genesis 15:6 to prove that salvation has always been by faith, apart from works.
 (Rom.
 4:1-12).